 Who is the MAPS program designed for?

 When launched in 1993, the MAPS program was explicitly designed for mid-career professionals seeking to add to their professional skills a comprehensive humanities-based understanding of East Asia.
 Since then the program has attracted students with a wide variety of interests and from a wide range of backgrounds.
 Anyone with a strong interest in Asia and a desire to engage with the ideas, issues and events that have shaped — and continue to shape — the peoples, cultures and nations of the Asia Pacific ought to consider the MAPS program, especially those whose interest in Asia blossomed after they had already completed their undergraduate degree.
-MAPS is the only Master's program in the country that specifically accommodates students who did not prepare to study Asia at the graduate level while they earned their BA degrees.
+MAPS is unique in that the program specifically accommodates students who did not prepare to study Asia at the graduate level while they earned their BA degrees.

 Who is the "typical" MAPS student?

 With over 300 students and alumni over the last 19 years it is difficult to define a "typical" MAPS student.
 All students are interested in gaining an in depth understanding of the Asia Pacific and Asian international students are able to gain a unique perspective and deep understanding of their own part of the world.
 Our students recognize the value of a Jesuit education in America's most Asia-focused city.
 Almost all MAPS students have a deep, heart-felt connection to some part of Asia which they have already spent some time and energy pursuing either on their own or in formal academic study.
-We have also observed that about one-third of students are pursuing the MAPS degree with specific career-related goals; about one-third have more general, possibly longer-term professional reasons; and the other half enroll in order to develop academically and prepare themselves for further graduate study.
+We have also observed that about one-half of students are pursuing the MAPS degree with specific career-related goals or for more general, possibly longer-term professional reasons; and the other half enroll in order to develop academically and prepare themselves for further graduate study.
 All students in MAPS are able to advance their research goals and have the opportunity to gain valuable internship and/or fieldwork experience.